All Episodes

 dan friesen

-I'm gonna say some shit to a text chatbot.
+I'm going to say some shit to a text to chat bot.

 Right.

-And then we're gonna draw conclusions from it.
+And then we're going to draw conclusions from it.

-I'm going to have a Frost Nixon moment with a robot.
+He's doing a gotcha interview with the Frost Nixon moment with a robot.

 jordan holmes